rfordatascience/tidyweek/README.md

 - Others can/will be able to vote & rank (Kaggle-style kernel)
 - Students will build their Data Science portfolio/projects that they were working on together with a mentor from R4DS community

+#tidy data
+[Hadley Wickham's Tidy Data](http://vita.had.co.nz/papers/tidy-data.pdf) framework  suggests tidy data must have three properties:
+Each variable forms a column.
+Each observation forms a row.
+Each type of observational unit forms a table

 # Schedule

 Test Version | Start/1st #TidyWeek